 Day 10: Damaraland/Etosha National Park (Drive)

 After a relaxed breakfast, we travel towards Etosha National Park, famous for its vast amount of wildlife.
 Once we have reached our camp, located just outside the national park, we head out on our first safari.
-Within the national park, our guide helps us explore the various waterholes located close to Okaukueho and the Anderson gate.
+Within the national park, our guide helps us explore the various waterholes located close to Okaukuejo and the Anderson gate.
 Optional and time permitting open vehicle game drives can be booked with the lodge.

 Overnight: Etosha Safari Camp, Etosha National Park (1 night) (B)